ModPageSpeed vs Cloudflare APO

 - Keep APO enabled while you stand up ModPageSpeed on the origin.
 Verify origin-side optimization works in a staging environment.

-- Disable APO and Cloudflare's Auto Minify before going live so the two tools don't fight over HTML rewriting.
+- Disable APO before going live so the two tools don't fight over HTML rewriting.
+(Cloudflare retired its separate Auto Minify feature in August 2024.)

 - Leave Cloudflare in front as a plain CDN if you want global distribution — ModPageSpeed's cache hits compose cleanly with it.